Tuesday, July 29, 2025

 Grateful in Everything?

 I am a calendar person.
-Even though I moved to a Google calendar years ago, I still keep a paper calendar up where I can easily see it.
+Even though I moved from paper planners and wall calendars with big boxes to a Google calendar years ago, I still keep a regular monthly calendar near my desk where I can easily see it.

-The main reason I have it is so that I can see the dates the weeks before and weeks after easily.
-So, other than the birthays and anniversaries I include (because they don't change), even month is a clean slate.
+The main reason it's important is so that I can see the dates easily.
+I don't use it for scheduled activities or my to-do list.
+Other than the birthdays and anniversaries I include (because they don't change), each new month is a clean slate.

-I have used this calendar in several different ways.
+In the past, I have used this calendar in several different ways.
 One year I was pushing fitness - so I had small holographic stars I added each time I did anything physical beyond my normal routine.
 Another year I used it to keep up with my mood.
-That year I used sad, happy, and flat (straight lips instead of a smile or frown) emoticon stickers on each day.
+That year I used sad, happy, and flat emoticon stickers on each day.

-Last year I was over all of the thinking that went into the simple task of checking off each day - but I still wanted it to be colorful so I used big holographic stickers in different shapes to make the passage of time (and be able to see "today" at a glance.)
+Last year I wanted a break from the thinking that went into the simple task of checking off each day - but I still wanted it to be colorful.
+I decided to use one-inch, differently shaped holographic stickers to mark the passage of time (and be able to see today's date at a glance.)

-However, several years are filled with 12 months of between 28 and 31 squares of how I'm grateful.
+However, several years my calendars have been filled with 12 months of between 28 and 31 squares each saying ways I'm grateful.

-I've done this general idea different ways through the years.
+I've accomplished this task of noting how I'm grateful different ways through the years.
 I've kept the typical lists.
-These were more random...
-I'm grateful for my big, cosy desk chair; I'm grateful for my nice cameras; I'm thankful for my mom's support.
-Essentially these were ongoing and almost always involved people or things.
+These tended to be random...
+I'm grateful for my big, cozy desk chair; I'm grateful for my nice cameras; I'm thankful for my mom's support.
+Essentially these almost always involved people or things.

 In my husband's and my bathroom, we currently have a white board where we write what we're grateful for whenever we feel like it - sometimes every day and sometimes once a month.
-When it's full, we erase a space to put something new.
+When it's full, we erase it and start over to make space to put something new.

-But there are a few years I've done it by utilizing my wall calendar.
-This is one of those years.
+But there are those years I've done it by utilizing my wall calendar.
+This is one of them.

 Every morning as one of my first tasks at my desk, I think back to the day before and find something I'm thankful for about that day.
-These range from big (like the day I first saw my published book) to almost insignificant (I had nothing scheduled and got to stay home all day).
+These range from big (like the day I first saw my first published book) to what many would consider insignificant (that I had nothing scheduled and got to stay home all day).

-I didn't mean for that to be the perfect segue (pronounced segway), but it is.
+I didn't mean for that to be the perfect segue, but it is.

-As I said before, one of the first things I complete after sitting down is to check off the day before by filling it with something I'm grateful for.
+As I said before, when I first sit down at my desk, I get my calendar off the wall and check off the day before by filling it the square in with something I'm grateful for.

 Like I said, "nothing special."

-Then I remembered that I worked out and swam at my local YMCA for the first times in months.
-Swimming is one of the hardest things to make myself do - but I'm always in a better mood when I get done.
-(I know that makes no sense, but such is the life of someone with mental health issues.)
+Then I remembered that I worked out and swam at my local YMCA for the first time in months.
+Swimming is one of the hardest things to make myself do - but I'm always in a better mood after I go.
+(I know that makes no sense, but such is the life of one with mental health issues.)

-I found my grateful aspect of that day.
+I had found my grateful aspect for that square.

 As soon as I finished and put it back on the wall, I thought of another I could have added.
-I didn't really think about it at the time because it's not uplifting, not displaying a great moment that happened.
+I didn't think about it first because it's not uplifting, not displaying a great moment that happened.

 Last night everything hit.
 My back was killing me by the time I laid down.
 At first I couldn't fall asleep because of the pain.
 Meds weren't helping and I didn't know what to do.
-My husband reminded me we could try an ice pack (for some weird reason I always forget that option).
+My husband reminded me we could try an ice pack.
 I told him I'd try anything.

-He got the extra, extra large cold pack that I use for my shoulder surgery and put it on my back.
+He got the extra, extra large cold pack that I had used after my rotator cuff surgery and put it on my back.
 He also rubbed in some pain relief cream.
 It didn't take long for these to work and I quickly fell asleep.

 Nope!

-I slept about an hour and when I woke up, not only was my back pain worse, my wrist was hurting (car wreck), and my RLS was in full force.
-That was bad enough, but after moving into different positions all over our king-sized bed -just trying to get comfortable (my husband was on the couch - the one we moved from our den when our daughter moved in), I got a leg cramp.
+I slept about an hour and when I woke up, not only was my back pain worse, my wrist was hurting (from the car wreck), and my RLS was in full force.
+That was bad enough, but after moving into different positions all over our king-sized bed, just trying to get comfortable, I got a leg cramp.

-Most of the time I don't get regular leg cramps - the ones in one calf that might hurt but don't cause major pain and they go away in a few minutes.
+Most of the time I don't get regular leg cramps - the ones in one calf that hurt but don't cause major pain and go away in a few minutes.

 Thankfully this was a "normal" leg cramp.
 It hurt pretty badly and lasted more than a few minutes, but it didn't spread or come right back after it finally released.

 But by that point, I was done.
 I was so tired of hurting.
 I wouldn't have gone through with it, but I told my husband that I wanted to just take a whole bottle of ibuprofen so the pain would stop completely.
-I want to clarify that no one needs to set up some kind of intervention - I wouldn't have done it.
-But I honestly wanted to do anything it took to make the pain stop.
+I want to clarify that no one needs to set up some kind of intervention - again I say, I promise I wouldn't have gone through with it.
+I just wanted the pain to stop.

-I finally decided on my "last resort" method - taking a bath.
-I won't go into all the reasons behind this, but taking a bath is difficult right now due to the injuries I've sustained the last few months, thus why I didn't try that first.
+I finally decided to attempt my "last resort" method - taking a bath.
+I won't go into all the reasons behind this, but taking a bath is difficult right now due to the injuries I've sustained the last few months, which is why I didn't try it first.

 It worked.
 My pain eased and I was able to relax.
 I quickly fell asleep in the tub and probably slept between three and four hours... in the tub.
 I would wake up when the water started getting cold, turn on more hot water, and go back to sleep before I knew it.

-When I finally decided to get out, I was able to go to sleep in bed.
-I woke up early, hurting again, but I got enough sleep to make it today.
+When I finally decided to get out, I was able to go to sleep in my bed.
+I woke up incredibly early, hurting again, but I got enough sleep to make it through today.

-So... finally... my realization after writing my grateful thnig from yesterday...
+So... finally... my realization after writing my grateful thing from yesterday...

 Why do I only include the accomplishments, the amazing moments, the things that are easy to be grateful about?